woodsjs/roblox-scripts/README.md

 	Does not offset for different sized blocks

 building_gen - uses Bresenham3d to generate buildings.
 You could also say it generates cubes and pyramids.

 DrawSphere - Draw spheres using blocks

+draw_circle - Base for DrawSphere.
+Does not allow rotation of circle.